Free E-Tray Exercise

 How can AssessmentDay help?

-If you have been asked to take an e-tray exercise, and have therefore made it to the assessment centre stage of recruitment, the organisational must consider you a potential employee.
+If you have been asked to take an e-tray exercise, and have therefore made it to the assessment centre stage of recruitment, the organisation must consider you a potential employee.
 It is important to keep that in mind, as the organisation clearly has confidence in your ability, and so should you.
 By practicing and ensuring maximal preparation beforehand you can ensure you excel through the recruitment process, and perform well on your e-tray exercises.